What Is Antiderivative Of Ln X

 Q: How do you find the antiderivative of ln x?

 A: The antiderivative of ln x is found using integration by parts.
 Let u = ln x and dv = dx.
-Then, du = (1/x) dx and v = x.
+Still, then, du = (1/x) dx and v = x.
 Applying the integration by parts formula, we get ∫ ln x dx = x ln x - x + C.

 Q: How can I verify that my antiderivative is correct?